Purple-EyeZ/not-revenge-manager/docs/README.md

-# 💊 Revenge Manager
+# 💊 NotRevenge Manager

-This documentation explains how to use [Revenge Manager](https://github.com/revenge-mod/revenge-manager).
+This documentation explains how to use [NotRevenge Manager](https://github.com/revenge-mod/revenge-manager).

 ## 📖 Table of contents